-From April 5, 2023, grain importers must obtain a phytosanitary authorization from the Ministry of Agriculture, Directorate of Plant Protection and Technical Control (DPVCT) to import corn and soybean, and soybean meal.
-Ostensibly, this measure is meant to prevent harmful organisms from infesting corn and soybean destined to be used in animal feed, and in particular, the fall armyworm.
+From April 5, 2023, grain importers must obtain a phytosanitary authorization from the Ministry of Agriculture, DPVCT to import corn soybeans, and soybean meal.
+Ostensibly, this measure is meant to prevent harmful organisms from infesting corn and soybeans destined to be used in animal feed, and in particular, the fall armyworm.
 Importers must obtain the phytosanitary authorization before initiating the import procedure with a financial institution and other authorized services, including the country of origin.
 Authorizations must bear a date that precedes that of the Bill of Loading.
 Otherwise, the product will be rejected.
 To obtain the phytosanitary authorization, importers should also submit a detailed feed grain import program for the calendar year (CY) to the DPVCT.
 Note that in addition to the phytosanitary import authorization, importers must still seek a technical import authorization which was first introduced in 2002 and updated in 2015.